 Periodontal Care in Southfield, MI

-Gingivitis is the earliest stage of gum disease where the infection can be easily treated with a thorough cleaning at our Southfield location.
-During this stage, gum disease can be reversed without any lasting effects.
+- Gingivitis: This is the earliest stage of gum disease where the infection can be easily treated with a thorough deep cleaning at our Southfield dental office.
+During this stage, you may notice your gums becoming red and inflamed.
+When treated promptly, gingivitis can be reversed without any lasting effects.

-Without treatment, your gums will recede further, causing the pockets to deepen and become more infected.
-During this stage, your teeth may become loose or even fall out.
+- Advanced Periodontitis: Without treatment, your gums will continue to recede further.
+This causes the pockets to deepen and harbor more infection.
+During this stage, your teeth may loosen and eventually fall out.